Luk-z/php-api-token-auth/readme.md

 ### PATA::changePassword()

-Check if email exists then send email with change password link:
+Check if password and token are valid then change password of the associated user (only if user is activated):

-1. check email is valid
+1. check password is valid
-2. find user
+2. check token is valid and not expired
-3. find change password tokens
+3. check user is active
-   1. if expired, delete it
+4. check password is changed
-   2. if not expired return error
+5. change password in db

 Params: